Liveaboard vessel in the Red Sea with Diver on Tour

 Changes to the route are possible at any time for safety reasons or due to weather or authority requirements.

-Comfortable cabins on your liveaboard in the Red Sea
+Comfortable cabins on your Red Sea liveaboard

 Suite with panoramic view

-Twin cabin on a liveaboard in the Red Sea
+Twin cabin on a Red Sea liveaboard

 Practical twin cabin

-Double cabin on a liveaboard in the Red Sea
+Double cabin on a Red Sea liveaboard

 Comfortable double cabin